wengsengh/Investigate-a-Dataset/README.md

 # Investigate-a-Dataset

-Investigate the No Show appointments Database using NumPy, pandas and Matplotlib
+This project was completed as part of the Udacity Data Analyst Nanodegree program requirements.

 # Investigate a Dataset using NumPy, pandas and Matplotlib

-This project is part of Udacity Data Analyst Nanodegree program.
+Investigate the No Show appointments Database using NumPy, pandas and Matplotlib.

 ## Project Overview